Phisyqx/chip8-interpreter/README.md

-# chip8-interpreter
+# Chip-8 Interpreter
-Chip-8 Interpreter written in Rust
+Written this on my journey to becoming an ever aspiring Rustacean!